 Rowan University is an Affirmative Action/Equal Opportunity Employer.
 Rowan University and the Department of Political Science and Economics are committed diversity.

 All positions are contingent upon budget appropriations.

-Questions may be e-mailed to reaves@rowan.edu.
+Questions should be e-mailed to Natalie Reaves, reaves@rowan.edu.